openkfw/mapme.protectedareas/README.md

 # MAPME Protected Areas
 This file contains information on the general goals of the project.
 For details on the repository, open-source code and information on how to contribute please have a look at our contribution description (currently in contributions.md).
 If you want to use the source code of this repository to create your own analysis, please have a look at our documentation pages (currently in contributions.md).
-If you are interested in the results of our portfolio analysis and impact evaluation please visit our reporting sites (insert link here later).
+If you are interested in the results of our portfolio analysis and impact evaluation please visit our [reporting sites](https://openkfw.github.io/mapme.protectedareas/index.html) which are work in progress and might change constantly.

 ## Goal of this repository and project

 Protected Areas (short PAs) are essential to conserve endangered natural habitats with high biodiversity and ecosystem functions.
 KfW assists other countries with financial cooperation projects to establish new PAs and increase conservation efficiency in existing PA networks worldwide.

-The overarching goal of this repository is to create reproducible processing and analysis routines with open source tools such as R
-(and/or other languages, if necessary) that can serve as a software stack to enables us (and third parties) to leverage the potential of open (geo-) data to assist in planning monitoring and evaluation of projects to support PAs worldwide.
+The overarching goal of this repository is to create reproducible processing and analysis routines with R that can serve as a software stack to enables us (and third parties) to leverage the potential of open (geo-) data to assist in planning monitoring and evaluation of projects to support PAs worldwide.

 Variables to be processed and analyzed can be grouped into five broad categories: